pasqualedazzeo/auralytics/USER_GUIDE.md

 ## Getting Started

-The Transcription App allows you to:
+The Auralytics allows you to:

 - Record and transcribe conversations in real-time
 - Automatically identify different speakers